-For example, the savings calculations submission for an RRI for the 2023 Funding Year (January 2023 - December 2023) must be received by HUD no later than September 30, 2022.
+For example, the savings calculations submission for an RRI for the 2024 Funding Year (January 2024 - December 2024) must be received by HUD no later than 5:00 p.m. eastern time on September 30th, 2023.

 If a PHA does not meet this submission deadline, they will not be eligible to claim an RRI incentive for the applicable Funding Year, regardless of whether they received Departmental preliminary approval for the action or have a multi-year RRI approval in place.
 Submitted calculations that are incomplete or insufficient by the deadline will also be denied.